 When I was in grade school, it was embarrassing to be scolded by a teacher for looking out the window.
-I know we were supposed to be paying attention, but I also remember how difficult that sometimes was – especially when springtime came, and I could get lost in the feeling of riding on the back of one of the birds flying by!
-For the time being, however, I was resigned to comply, being informed that daydreaming was both unproductive and unacceptable behavior.
+I know we were supposed to be paying attention to her, but I also remember how difficult that sometimes was – especially when springtime came, and it seemed easier to get lost in the feeling of soaring with the birds outside!
+For the time being, I was resigned to comply, being informed that daydreaming was both unproductive and unacceptable behavior.

-We tend to exist in a series of daily, weekly and yearly repetitions.
-The more we think, feel, and act the same way we always have, the more likely it is that we always will.
-But if we can set aside ten minutes, each morning and evening, to let our minds wander in new directions, we experiment in the unknown.
+Most of us tend to exist on a hamster wheel of daily, weekly, and yearly routines.
+The more we think and act in the same ways that we always have, the more likely it is that we will continue to do so.
+But if we can set aside a few minutes each day to let our minds wander in new directions, we learn to step out of the familiar.
 We can safely test the waters of “what if” and return unscathed.

-This does something incredible to our minds!
+This does something incredible!
 It provides proof, in the form of an inner snapshot, that there is more than one way to see things, and more than one way to live.
 Opportunities we saw in our daydreams suddenly begin to pop up all over, in our everyday lives.
-Since we’ve already tested them out, we eagerly jump back in, changing the way we normally think, feel and act.
+Since we’ve already tested them out, we are more willing to try them for real, changing the way we normally think, feel and act

-In daydreams, we can mentally rehearse walking in the shoes of our future selves.
+In daydreams, we mentally rehearse walking in the shoes of the future selves we WANT to be.
 Deliberately looking “outside the window” of our lives somehow softens the adhesive that keeps us stuck in familiar routines.
 It nudges us to explore beyond what we already know.
-It inspires us to keep trying new things because we know what trying new things feels like.
+It inspires us to keep trying new things because we have rehearsed trying new things.

 Do it.
-Be unproductive and unacceptable for ten minutes, twice a day.
-Step outside of the familiar, to a place where you can think, feel and act in ways that are unfamiliar.
+Be unproductive and unacceptable for ten minutes, each day.
+Step outside of the familiar.
 Spend time where you want to be, rather than where you are.
 You may be surprised at how much better you feel and how fast your future can move from what could be, to what is.